What to do with your unwanted sterling silver

-Samuelson’s Buyers has been purchasing sterling silver for nearly a century now, and we have built our reputation on fair prices.
+Since 1922, Samuelson’s Buyers has been purchasing sterling silver for over a century, and we have built our reputation on fair prices which is why we are one of the best places to sell your sterling silver.
 Whether or not you’re ready to sell, we’re here to answer all of your questions about your silver, its fair market value, and more.
 Additionally, we pay more than any other silver buyer in the Baltimore, Washington DC and Virginia area when you are ready to sell.
 Most importantly, you’ll always be in possession of your sterling silver products and it’ll never leave your sight.

-To start the process, call 301-804-6176 or contact us online to request an appointment with one of our certified buyers.
+To start the selling process, call 410-837-0290 or contact us online to request an appointment with one of our certified sterling silver buyers.
+Not local to the DMV area?
+Sell your silver flatware and hollowware from anywhere by mailing your item through our free and secure shipping service.
 We know deciding what to do with family heirlooms can be difficult, and we’re here to help you get the information you need at your own pace.

 Read The Latest News From Samuelson's

 The Best Ways to Take Care of Gold Jewelry